Azure/device-simulation-dotnet/README.md

 The service configuration is accessed via ASP.NET Core configuration adapters, and stored in [appsettings.ini](WebService/appsettings.ini).
 The INI format allows to store values in a readable format, with comments.

 The configuration also supports references to environment variables, e.g. to import credentials and network details.
+Environment variables are not mandatory though, you can for example edit appsettings.ini and write credentials directly in the file.
+Just be careful not sharing the changes, e.g. sending a Pull Request or checking in the changes in git.

 The configuration file in the repository references some environment variables that need to be defined.
 Depending on the OS and the IDE used, there are several ways to manage environment variables.

 1. If you're using Visual Studio or Visual Studio for Mac, the environment variables are loaded from the project settings.
 Right click on WebService,